andrastantos/brew/docs/cpu/registers.rst

 Vector operations that don't load or store vector registers from memory ignore the setting of :code:`vstart` and don't alter its value either.
 If an exception is raised during the execution of these operations, they are fully retried, if necessary.

 .. note:: most operations raise exceptions prior any side-effects and that includes vector operations as well.
 It's only multi-cycle vector operations that can't test for potential exceptions prior starting execution that are different.
 The only class of exceptions that can't easily be tested for a-priory are memory access violations in a long, multi-cycle vector load/store operation.
+This is the reason that :code:`vstart` is only used by load/store operations.

+It is up to the implementation if :code:`vstart` is implemented.
+After all this is really an optimization around retries for loads/stores.
+The implications of this are the same as that of load/store multiple.
+Namely, that we adhere to the normal memory semantics, where multiple stores of the same value to the same address and multiple loads from the same address are harmless.
+This of course isn't true for I/O, which is to say that vector loads/stores are not supported to I/O regions, or at least not guaranteed on all implementations.
+The other consequence is that load-lock/store-conditional operations are not really reasonable with vector types either.
+If the implementation doesn't support :code:`vstart` vector load/stores always operate on the full vector and :code:`vstart` is set to constant 0.
+The memory exception handler uses the :code:`EADDR` register to determine the target address of the violation and the right course of action to be taken, including a potential retry.

+.. _vend_handling:

 :code:`vend` handling
 ---------------------